chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 ## Customer Satisfaction

-It may come to no surprised that Tesla drivers are very happy with their cars even with the horror stories revolving around service centers or price changes soon after purchase.
+It may come to no surprise to some that Tesla owners have the highest satisfaction of any brand.
+They are very happy with their cars even with the horror stories revolving around [service centers](https://www.sfgate.com/cars/article/tesla-repair-wait-time-complaints-electric-car-13796037.php) or price changes soon after purchase.
 Tesla has a devoted fanbase sometimes it's equated to a cult-like following.
-People who post negative content about tesla are often bombarded with insults and a slew of dislikes.
+People who post negative content about Tesla are often bombarded with insults and a slew of dislikes.

 https://www.consumerreports.org/car-reliability-owner-satisfaction/car-brands-ranked-by-owner-satisfaction/